sysprog21/shecc/README.md

 * local variable initializations for supported data types
     - e.g. `int i = [expr]`

-The architecture support targets armv7hf with Linux ABI, verified on Raspberry Pi 3 with GNU/Linux.
+The backend targets armv7hf with Linux ABI, verified on Raspberry Pi 3.

 ## Bootstrapping

 The steps to validate `shecc` bootstrapping:
 1. `shecc` source code is initially compiled using an ordinary compilerg which generates an x86/x86\_64 binary.
 2. The built binary reads its own source code as input and generates an ARMv7-A binary.
 3. The generated ARMv7-A binary is invoked (via QEMU or running on Arm devices) with its own source code as input and generates another ARMv7-A binary.
 4. If outputs generated in steps 2. and 3. are identical, the bootstrapping would be successful.
 That is, `shecc` can compile its own source code and produces new versions of that same program.

 ## Prerequisites